joymathews/trail/backend/documents/aws-infr.md

     API -- "HTTPS Invoke" --> Lambda
 ```

-- Users authenticate with Cognito and receive a JWT token.
+- Users authenticate with your existing Cognito User Pool and receive a JWT token.
 - All API requests must include the JWT in the `Authorization` header.
 - API Gateway validates the JWT with Cognito before invoking Lambda.
 - Lambda runs your Express app, connects to Aurora over the private VPC network.